jrobinson01/ta-dom/README.md

 A tiny, functional helper library for generating DOM elements.
 Inspired in part by the jade templating engine for node.

 ### How it works ###
-Ta-Dom generates a global function that returns an HTML element for each valid html tag.
-The attributes object is a plain object whose key/value pairs make up the desired attributes.
-The content param can hold text content, or any number of other elements.
+Ta-Dom generates a bunch of named global functions that return an HTML element with the matching tag name.
+The optional attributes parameter is a plain object whose key/value pairs make up the desired attributes.
+The optional content param can hold text content, or any number of other elements.
 ```javascript
 div(attributesObject, ...content);
 ```

-Event listeners can also be specified in the attributes object by specifying the name of the event, with the 'on-' prefix and a function defining the event handler.
+Event listeners can also be specified in the attributes object by specifying the name of the event prefixed with 'on-' and a function defining the event handler.

 ```javascript
 div({'on-click',(event)=> console.log(event)});
 ```

-### Usage ###
+#### Examples ####

 generate a single div element with a class:
 ```javascript